3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 2. Get greater peace of mind

-Caregivers often have that gnawing sense of worry that you might not be able to prevent every accident or injury from happening to your older adult.
+Caregivers often have a gnawing worry that they may not be able to prevent every accident or injury from happening to their older adult.

-This worry can be mentally and emotionally draining and causes you to feel “on call” every moment of every day.
+This worry can be mentally and emotionally draining, making you feel “on call” every moment of every day.

 And it’s not uncommon for caregivers to worry that their own stress or fatigue could increase the chances of an accident happening.

-Another helpful benefit from home modifications is that they can significantly improve an older adult’s safety during daily life tasks.
+Another benefit of home modifications is that they can significantly improve an older adult’s safety during daily activities.

-This gives caregivers greater peace of mind, which can be an amazing stress reliever.
+This gives caregivers greater peace of mind, which can be a fantastic stress reliever.

 You may worry that the person you care for could: